Jeff Pope

 Jeff Pope is a British television producer and screenwriter who co-wrote the film Pierrepoint and the television drama The Fattest Man in Britain and who won a BAFTA in 2006 for the drama See No Evil: The Moors Murders.
 He is also the Head of ITV Productions Factual Drama.

+In 2015, he received a BAFTA Special Award for his contribution to television during the 2015 British Academy Television Awards.
 Pope wrote the screenplay for the 2018 film Stan & Ollie, and co-wrote the 2022 film The Lost King.